mrallo/eclipse-etude/README.md

 Goal
 ----
-Eclipse plugin to print fine lines making up a regular grid in text
-editors: default text editor, properties editor, compilation unit editor, and so forth.
+Eclipse plugin to print fine lines making up a regular grid in text editors, such as the default text editor or the compilation unit editor.

 Motivation
 ----------
-To give a sense of equilibrium when coding a neat Java element.
-I encourage the use of the class browsing perspective, along with the segmented view of the source of a compilation unit (command **Show Source Of Selected Element Only**, as in figure 1.)
+A programming language element neatly displayed in a squared book-like cahier.
+Ruled paper effect is also supported.

 Screenshots
 -----------
+The images below feature the class browsing perspective, along with the segmented view of the compilation unit source code (command **Show Source Of Selected Element Only**.)

 ![Workbench](https://raw.githubusercontent.com/wiki/mrallo/eclipse-etude/images/01_eclipse-etude.png)

 ![Compilation unit editor squared](https://raw.githubusercontent.com/wiki/mrallo/eclipse-etude/images/02_eclipse-etude.png)